Do You Have What it Takes to Live and Work Abroad?

 - Works well with other people but keep to myself

-- Is shy or prefers to remain a loner
+- Is shy or prefers to remain

 9. In my relationship with my family, I am